Using products that are environmentally friendly is the goal of all those who want a cleaner, safer home.

 For those who are interested in cutting down on their electric bills, solar paint offers a possible solution.

 Wondering, is there such a thing as solar paint?
-If yes, what it is? how does it work? and what are the advantages and disadvantages of using them?
+If yes, what is it? how does it work? and what are the advantages and disadvantages of using them?

 Let’s get into all these details one by one…